melles1991/usecuewebsite/_posts/en/2021-04-01-great-minds-think-alike.md

 title: Great minds think alike
 ---

-'Good designers copy, great designers steal', they say.

 A few days ago I stumbled upon an article about [FCP monkey business](https://www.pdms.ca/improve-largest-contentful-paint-lcp-with-a-js-css-trick/) that was remarkably similar to [an article I had written](/blog/monkey-business-with-banana-leafs/) just five months ago.
-I confronted the author with this (out of curiosity) and he replied: 'Great minds think alike'.
+I confronted the author with this.
+He replied with: 'Great minds think alike'.
+Fair enough.

 A day later [I found a post](https://studioblanco.it/project/formafantasma) about the new website of Formafantasma, designed and built by [Studio Blanco](https://studioblanco.it/project/formafantasma).
-They built [a website](https://formafantasma.com) that was quite similar to [mine](/): same color palette, also lightweight, also for a company in Amsterdam and they also used Times New Roman as their main font.
+They built [a website](https://formafantasma.com) that is quite similar to [mine](/): same color palette, also lightweight, also for a company in Amsterdam and they also used Times New Roman as their main font.
 I really like their design.
-The reasoning behind it is based on [lightweight websites being green](https://www.usecue.com/nl/blog/een-groene-website/), which they extended with automatic dark-mode (smart) and tooltips for download sizes (also very nice).
-Although their execution could have been better (their homepage is 10 times as heavy as mine), the essence and feel of these websites is similar.
+The reasoning behind it is also based on '[lightweight websites being green](https://www.usecue.com/nl/blog/een-groene-website/)', which they extended with automatic dark-mode (smart) and tooltips for download sizes (also very nice).
+Although their technical execution could have been better (their homepage is 10 times as heavy as mine), the essence and feel of this website is very similar to mine.

-I do not know if this is 'copying', 'great minds think alike' or just a coincidence, but frankly, I do not really care.
+I do not know if this is an example of 'copying', 'great minds think alike' or just a coincidence, but frankly, I do not really care.
 Art should not be copied, but great design should.
+You know what they say about designers: The good ones copy and the great ones steal.